 The scanning lasts for about 5 minutes and we get a 3D model as below.

-In this case, we felt scanning the statue incredibly easy with Handysense for two reasons: the light weight and USB-supported scanning.
-Handysense has a small form factor and light weight around 600g.
+In this case, we felt scanning the statue was incredibly easy with Handysense for two reasons: the lightweight and USB-supported scanning.
+Handysense has a small form factor and is lightweight around 600g.
 Via a USB cable, the scanner can be powered by a laptop.
 These make it possible to carry Handysense anywhere and use it in different scenarios.
 Normally one person alone can perform the whole scanning operation.

-If you are interested in our products or have any questions or inquiries, please send email to [email protected]
+If you are interested in our products or have any questions or inquiries, please send an email to [email protected].